Matdio/RGBAutomatisation/README.md

 # RGBAutomatisation
-Automatisation of colourcomposition from 3 RGB images
+Automatisation of colourcomposition from 3 R/G/B images